 Carl Tanner, Radames

 American tenor Carl Tanner made his Company debut as Calaf in 2018’s production of Turandot.
-He appears regularly at La Scala, the Metropolitan Opera, Royal Opera, Covent Garden, Opéra National de Paris, Washington National Opera, the New National Theatre of Tokyo, Deutsche Oper in Berlin, Maggio Musicale Fiorentino, Teatro Real de Madrid, and Liceu de Barcelona, among others.
+He appears regularly at La Scala, the Metropolitan Opera, Royal Opera, Covent Garden, Opéra National de Paris, Washington National Opera, the New National Theatre of Tokyo, Deutsche Oper in Berlin, Maggio Musicale Fiorentino, Real de Madrid, and Liceu de Barcelona, among others.
 Notable role in his repertory include the title roles in Otello and Andrea Chénier, Manrico in Il trovatore, Pollione in Norma, Don José in Carmen, Canio in Pagliacci, Turiddu in Cavalleria Rusticana, Calaf in Turandot, Des Grieux in Manon Lescaut, Dick Johnson in La fanciulla del West, Cavaradossi in Tosca, and Pinkerton in Madama Butterfly.
 Recent engagements include the title role of Otello with Opera Hong Kong, Radamès with L’Opéra de Massy and Opera Colorado, Manrico with Hawaii Opera Theater, Luigi in Il Tabarro with Royal Opera, Covent Garden, and Turiddu and Canio with the Metropolitan Opera.

 Olesya Petrova, Amneris